ssagar19/Learn_Color_Design/README.md

     color: hsla(34, 100%, 50%, 0.1); /* HSLA*/
 }

-When thinking like a designer, # HSLA is the preferred syntax for setting colors.
+When thinking like a designer, # HSLA (its a effective way to represent colors in css)is the preferred syntax for setting colors.
 Why?

 The CSS color keywords only give us a few options.
 Hex Codes and RGB values cannot be intuitively adjusted.
 For example, you get feedback on your design that